Trading trends has never been my forte. In fact, it's probably been my most obvious weakness since I started trading over a dozen years ago.

 We all know the core concept - if there's a trend then simply trade with it until it ends.
 After all, "the trend is your friend"!
 The reality is rarely so simple however and my experience working with other traders suggests that I'm not alone with struggling to trade trends to their full potential.

-The problem with trends is that they're always glaringly obvious in hindsight but during their development there's far less certainty.
+The problem with trends is that they're always glaringly obvious in hindsight but during their development there's far less certainty involved.
 We know that one side is largely controlling the market but it's easy to see things as being oversold or overbought, or even worse to second-guess yourself once you're in a trade if the market doesn't take off into profit right away.
 All trends eventually come to an end so it's hard to set aside that nagging feeling that this might in fact be the top or bottom and the market is now out of steam.